kjahaj/DynamicProgramming-Vs-GreedyApproach/README.md

 ## Contents ./README_2.md [`Your Directory Name/`](./your-directory-name):
 The repository currently includes the following:
+- `KnapsackProblem/` This directory contains implementations of the Knapsack Problem.
-- [`Knapsack Problem`](./knapsack-problem): This directory contains implementations of dynamic programming algorithms for specific problem domains.
+- `MaxGradesProblem`: This directory contains implementations of the Maximum Grade Problem.
-- `Greedy Algorithms/`: This directory contains implementations of greedy algorithms for specific problem domains.
+- `ShortestPath/`: This directory contains implementations of the Shortest Path Problem.
-- `examples/`: This directory showcases practical examples that demonstrate the differences between dynamic programming and greedy approaches.
-- `analysis/`: This directory presents detailed analysis and evaluations of the performance and behavior of the algorithms in different scenarios.
+- `TwoBagsKnapsack/`: This directory contains implemetations of the Two Bags Knapsack Problem.
-- `contributing.md`: Guidelines for contributing to the repository.

 ## Getting Started
 To get started with this project, follow these steps: